In this tutorial we'll create a static website from a template. A static website consists of the following resources:

 That's it - the project is deployed.

 When you deploy projects that contain buckets, you only create the infrastructure for that project - the content files are not automatically uploaded.
 This is intentional and is meant to separate the process of deploying the infrastructure from the process of updating the content.

 To upload the website content, we'll use the

-switch would cause all of their content
+--all option would cause all of their content

 Updating the content files

 Since the infrastructure and the content files are deployed separately, you can

 easily upload new versions of the content files by running the